awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 A launch template provides full functionality for Amazon EC2 Auto Scaling and also newer features of Amazon EC2 such as the current generation of EBS Provisioned IOPS volumes \(io2\), EBS volume tagging, T2 Unlimited instances, Elastic Inference, and Dedicated Hosts\.

 The following procedure works for creating a new launch template\.
-After you create your launch template, you can create the Auto Scaling group by following the instructions in [Creating an Auto Scaling group using a launch template](create-asg-launch-template.md)\.
+After you create your launch template, you can create the Auto Scaling group by following the instructions in [Creating an Auto Scaling group using a launch template](create-asg-launch-template.md), [Auto Scaling groups with multiple instance types and purchase options](ec2-auto-scaling-mixed-instances-groups.md), or [Creating an Auto Scaling group using attribute\-based instance type selection](create-asg-instance-type-requirements.md)\.

 **Topics**
 + [Creating your launch template \(console\)](#create-launch-template-for-auto-scaling)